-Comparison & Arithmetic Operators
+Comparison & Set Operators

 You can use comparison operators within an if/else block to create dynamic responses based on incoming request parameters.
 In Beeceptor, comparison expressions follow a prefix-based notation, where the operator is placed before the arguments.
 Refer to the supported operators and their usage to craft dynamic mock responses.